A Sting in a Tale

 A Sting in a Tale is a 2009 Ghanaian thriller film written and directed by Shirley Frimpong-Manso and produced by Ken Attoh.
 The film won five awards at the Ghana Movie Awards in 2010, including the awards for Best Director, Best Writing — Adapted or Original Screen Play, Best Cinematography and Best Original Song.

 Premise

-Two unemployed graduates who embark on a journey to make it in a world where you need more than what you have to get what you want.
+The movie follows the story of two unemployed graduates who embark on a journey to make it in a world where you need more than what you have to get what you want.